 Miscarriage and Nutrition

 Miscarriage sucks.
 There is no other way to put it.
-I have had my fair share of women who have experienced miscarriage reach out to me for nutrition counseling, Although every single case and situation is different, in general these are recommendations that I start with:
+I have had my fair share of women who have experienced miscarriage reach out to me for nutrition counseling, and have experienced it personally (read part of my story here).
+Although every single case and situation is different, in general these are recommendations that I start with:

 1. Understand that miscarriage is unfortunately very common, and the chances of it occurring because you didn't take a certain supplement or ate an apple that wasn't organic one day is very VERY slim.
 1 in 4 pregnancies result in miscarriage, and it may be due to tons of things that are out of your control.
 Know that many women who have experienced a miscarriage do become mamas.
 It is hard to not know the cause of it, but often nothing "caused" it.
 Don't hold yourself so responsible.
 But you are allowed to be sad.
 I'll say it again...it totally sucks. .